Efficient Rejection Sampling in the Entropy-Optimal Range: Further Entropy Properties

 \section{Further Entropy Properties}

 \Cref{fig:fldr478} suggests that $\aldr[\bp,K]$ can ``interpolate'' between $\fldr[\bp]$ (when $K = k$) and the entropy-optimal $\ky[\bp]$ (for sufficiently large $K$).
-This section studies the properties of $\aldr[\bp,K]$ as $K$ varies more formally. \Cref{sec:properties-ky} characterizes distributions $\bp$ for which $\aldr[\bp,K]$ is entropy optimal for some choice of $K$. \Cref{sec:properties-fldr} establishes that the expected entropy cost of $\aldr[\bp,K]$ is upper bounded by that of $\fldr[\bp] \equiv \aldr[\bp,k]$, providing a necessary and sufficient condition for strict inequality.
+This section studies the properties of $\aldr[\bp,K]$ as $K$ increases. \begin{itemize}[itemsep=5pt] \item \Cref{sec:properties-ky} characterizes distributions $\bp$ for which $\aldr[\bp,K]$ is entropy optimal for some depth $K$. \item \Cref{sec:properties-fldr} establishes that the entropy cost of $\aldr[\bp,K]$ is upper bounded by that of $\fldr[\bp] \equiv \aldr[\bp,k]$, providing a necessary and sufficient condition for strict inequality. \end{itemize}